flyingmachine/brave-clojure-web/content/do-things.md

 support and other stupendous features, Clojure's most salient characteristic is that it is a Lisp.
 In this chapter, you're going to explore the elements which comprise this Lisp core: syntax, functions, and data.
-This will provide you with a solid foundation for actually representing and solving problems in Clojure.
+This will provide you with a solid foundation for representing and solving problems in Clojure.

-Finally, this groundwork will also allow you to write some super important code.
+This groundwork will also allow you to write some super important code.
 In the last section, you'll tie everything together by creating a model of a hobbit and writing a function to hit it in a random spot.
 Super!
 Important!

 As you go through these examples, it's important that you type them out and run them.
 Programming in a new language is a skill, and, just